MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopilot/windows-autopilot-reset-local.md

 ## Enable local Windows Autopilot Reset

 To enable a local Windows Autopilot Reset, the **DisableAutomaticReDeploymentCredentials** policy must be configured.
 This policy is documented in the [Policy CSP](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-credentialproviders), **CredentialProviders/DisableAutomaticReDeploymentCredentials**.
-By default, this policy is set to 1 (Disable).
-This ensures that a local Autopilot Reset isn't triggered by accident.
+By default, local Windows Autopilot is disabled.
+This ensures that a local Autopilot Reset is not triggered by accident.

 You can set the policy using one of these methods: